Bayley Scales of Infant and Toddler Development®, Third Edition

 - Bayley-III SA Parent Sample Report Part 2 (PDF - 196kb)

-Windows XP, Vista or Windows 7
+Windows 7, XP, or Vista

-Bayley-III Observational Checklist (PDF - 149 KB)
+Bayley-III Observational Checklist

 Lists nearly 100 items that can be easily observed at any time during administration.
 Use the checklist to familiarize yourself with those items that can be observed outside the standard administration order, saving precious administration time.
 Make paper copies or use a grease pencil to note observed items, then later transfer to the master record form or input to the Scoring Assistant.